Skip site navigation (1)Skip section navigation (2)

 [-c|--color COLORTAG#rrggbb[aa]]

 Override the default colors for the standard elements of the graph.
+The

-major grid, "FONT" for the color of the font, "AXIS" for the axis
+for the color of the font, "AXIS" for the axis of the graph, "FRAME"

-of the graph, "FRAME" for the line around the color spots and fi-
+for the line around the color spots, and finally "ARROW" for the arrow

-color is composed out of three hexadecimal numbers specifying its
+head pointing up and forward.
+Each color is composed out of three

-rgb color component (00 is off, FF is maximum) of red, green and
+hexadecimal numbers specifying its rgb color component (00 is off, FF

-blue.
-Optionally you may add another hexadecimal number specifying
+is maximum) of red, green and blue.
+Optionally you may add another

-the transparency (FF is solid).
-You may set this option several
+hexadecimal number specifying the transparency (FF is solid).
+You may

-times to alter multiple defaults.
+set this option several times to alter multiple defaults.

 A green arrow is made by: "--color ARROW#00FF00"

-[--zoom factor]
+[-m|--zoom factor]

 Zoom the graphics by the given amount.
 The factor must be > 0

-[-n|--font FONTTAG:size:[font]]
+[-n|--font FONTTAG:size[:font]]

-Use Times for the title: "--font TITLE:13:/usr/lib/fonts/times.ttf"
+Use Times for the title: "--font TITLE:13:Times"

-the default font: "--font TITLE:13:".
+default font: "--font TITLE:13:".

 If you specify the size 0 then you can modify just the font without

-fault font without resetting the default fontsizes: "--font DE-
+font without resetting the default fontsizes: "--font

-ment variable "RRD_DEFAULT_FONT" if you want to change this.
+variable "RRD_DEFAULT_FONT" if you want to change this.

 [-R|--font-render-mode {normal,light,mono}]